Orihaus/InquisitorIF/README.md

 # Features:

--Cardinal navigation.
+- Cardinal navigation.

--A fully dynamic ambient soundtrack system that evolves based user choices.
+- A fully dynamic ambient soundtrack system that evolves based user choices.

--A modern user interface.
+- A modern user interface.

--Support for graphical elements, including item icons and backgrounds.
+- Support for graphical elements, including item icons and backgrounds.

--Scripting can be written in any text editor, with simple syntax and support for complex choice systems and even procedural locations, descriptions and logic.
+- Scripting can be written in any text editor, with simple syntax and support for complex choice systems and even procedural locations, descriptions and logic.

 # Scripting: